2bndy5/CirquePinnacle/README.rst

     These trackpads have no builtin pull-up resistors on the I2C bus' SDA and SCL lines.
     Examples were tested with a 10 kohm resistor for each I2C line tied to 3v.

+    The Raspberry Pi boards (excluding any RP2040 boards) all have builtin 1.8 kohm pull-up resistors, so the Linux examples were tested with no addition pull-up resistance.

 Model Labeling Scheme
 ---------------------